nnikolov3/book_expert/LLM_CODE_GUIDE.md

-# Comprehensive BASH Code Guidelines for LLMs
+# Code Guidelines for LLMs

-**FOLLOW THESE RULES STRICTLY** - These guidelines ensure robust, maintainable scripts that handle edge cases gracefully and pass all linter checks.
+FOLLOW THESE RULES STRICTLY - These guidelines ensure robust, maintainable scripts that handle edge cases gracefully and pass all linter checks.

-## Code design principles:
+## Core Principles
-1) Do more with less.
+- **Simplicity**: Do more with less.
+Elegance lies in simplicity.
+Keep it simple.
-2) Small is fast.
+- **Correctness**: Tested is robust.
+Correctness over speed.
+Do the job correctly with least changes.
-3) Tested is robust.
+- **Readability**: Code is self-documenting.
+Clear names, small functions, explicit intent.
-4) Elegance is simplicity.
+- **Consistency**: Regularity favors consistency.
+Follow established patterns.
-5) Readbility and clarity pave the path forward.
+- **Safety**: Explicit over implicit.
+Safe by default with strict error checking.
-6) Make it explicit.
+- **Maintainability**: No hardcoded values.
+Remove unused code.
+Comments explain "why", not "what".
-7) Correctness over speed.
+- **Quality**: ALWAYS lint and format.
+Pass all shellcheck validations.

-## 1. Script Initialization and Safety
+## BASH-SPECIFIC REQUIREMENTS

 ### Strict Mode Settings
 ```bash